-Talacchanda yojana of Chandi Temple comprises a rectangular garbhagriha and a mukha mandapa in front of garbagriha.
+Talacchanda yojana of Chandi Temple comprises a rectangular garbhagriha and a mukha mandapa in front of the garbagriha.
 The urdhavacchanda yojna i.e. elevation is composed of a simple vedibandha, plain jangha and trilaliya i.e. three-tiered Shikhara.
-The Karna stambhas i.e. corner pillars appear to be decoarted.
+The Karna stambhas i.e. corner pillars are decorated.
 Shikhara comprises of Skandhavedi, surmounted by a Vallabhi and a plain keel.
-The keelis composed of two plain stone slabs.
+The keels composed of two plain stone slabs.
 Two amalasarakas are placed on the top of the keel in the middle.
-The visible left sides of the Vallabhi and the Shandhavedi show a chandrasala and a surasenaka respectively placed on them.
+The visible left side of the Vallabhi and the Shandhavedi show a chandrasala and a surasenaka respectively placed on them.
 The upper portion of the pillars of the mukha mandapa is decorated with kirttimukha, ardha padma and ghata pallava motifs.
 The shaft of the pillars is astakoniya i.e. eight sided.
-The sukanasa based on the falt roof of mukha mandapa is elevated by an ardha-valabhi placed over a plain skandha.
+The sukanasa based on the flat roof of mukha mandapa is elevated by an ardha-vallabhi placed over a plain skandha.
 The beautifully carved deep gadha decorated with a string of one bead (ekavali) on its outer periphery comprises a bhadra-mukha.
 However, instead of gajakrantasimha, a seated human figure with folded hands, probably Garuda is placed on top of the sukanasa.

 This article is a stub.
 You can enrich by adding more information to it.
 Send your Write Up to email@example.com

 (Last Updated on : 05-09-2018)

 |More Articles in Temples of Himachal Pradesh (146)|